lukaneek/cicd-pipeline/README.md

 28. Checking in code in Github should trigger the CI/CD pipeline and have your latest code running on your EC2 instance.

+29. On the ec2 instance text to see if the request works.
+Once you get the succeed message use 'sudo docker ps' to see the docker image running.
+Then type 'curl 0.0.0.0:8080'.
+This should return you "hello world".

+30. now you have to install nginx for reverse proxy.
+Type 'cd ~' to get to base directory, then type 'sudo apt install nginx' to install nginx.

+31. get the docker container id by typing 'docker ps'.

+31. Use this to find the private ip address of the docker container and put it in the terminal. sudo docker inspect -f \
+'{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <docker container id>.

+32. The output should be your private docker container ip address.

+33. cd /etc/nginx/sites-available/

+34. copy the IP address

+35. sudo nano default

+36. Navigate to locations section and enter in 'proxy_pass http://<ip address>:8080;' then save and exit file.

+37. restart nginx to apply the changes.